LivingLegacyMedia/vowbound/chapter_14.md

 Mira leaned over the map.
 "So what do we do?"

 "We hit him first."
 Cassian tapped a location in the merchant district.
 "There's a recruitment center here.
 I've been watching it for days.
-Twenty-three newly converted soldiers inside right now—fresh tethers, not deeply embedded yet."
+It looks like they're holding around twenty to twenty-five fresh converts at any given time.
+We need to strike while they're still new, before Draven drains them too much."

 "You want to free them all?"
 Torin asked.
 "At once?"